NatanVilchis/termuxtex/README.en.md

 ````

 ### 4) Run the termuxtex script
-In Termux execute the following command:
+In Termux execute the next command:
 ````
 bash termuxtex.sh
 ````